brentgroves/repsys/development/status/weekly/current_status.md

 The goal is to nail down the details of where the various parts of our report system will be running.

+- Can we still use Mobex tenant after March for AKS, Azure SQL db?
 - Can we get approval to have AKS in Mobex Azure tenant so that we can put the report system requestor and archive viewer in a teams tab?
 - Can we use a GPO to distribute our intermediate and root certificates to the trust stores of IT/OT hosts that will be accessing Mach2 or our reporting system?
 - Can we register an Oauth2 app in linamar azure tenant?